 Jamaica! the land of wood and water, the pearl of the Caribbean is an island in a financial crisis

-The Reality of the Jamaica Debt Crisis
+The Reality of the Economic Status in Jamaica

 Most countries worldwide are in a global economic crisis, unfortunately, Jamaica is way down the slope and seems as if we will hit rock bottom first before the well-needed change comes along.
 Right now the question is being asked by every Jamaican “how can we get out of this plight and start back on the road to recovery”.